Graduation and Degree Completion Forms

 No. Students can only participate in the commencement in which they are first eligible (based upon the term for which the student submitted an online graduation application).
 Students cannot participate in more than one ceremony for the same degree program.
 Therefore, if you were eligible to participate in a previous year’s commencement, you are ineligible to participate this year.

 Records/Outgoing UIS Transcripts

-- I have financial holds on my student account.
+- I have holds on my student account.
 How do I have my official transcript released?

-If you have any financial or non-financial holds on your account, we will be unable to release your transcript.
+Transcripts are released only if the student has no outstanding holds that limit the release of transcripts and has paid the appropriate fee.
 Even if it has been several years since you last attended, your transcript will not be available until those holds have been resolved with the department(s) that applied them.